curbengh/curbengh.github.io/source/_posts/onion-location-redirect.md

 - tor
 ---

-Tor Browser recently introduced "Onion Location" feature to enable a (cleanet) website to advertise its onion service to users of Tor Browser by adding an HTTP header.
+Tor Browser recently introduced "Onion Location" feature in [v9.5](https://blog.torproject.org/new-release-tor-browser-95) to enable a (cleanet) website to advertise its onion service to users of Tor Browser by adding an HTTP header.
 When visiting a cleanet website that has onion service available and the relevant HTTP header, Tor Browser will display a ".onion available" button on the address bar.
 When user clicks on it, Tor Browser will redirects to the .onion address of the website.
 User could also opt-in the "Always Prioritise Onions" option and Tor Browser will automatically redirects to a website's .onion if detected.
+This feature was initially suggested back in [2017](https://trac.torproject.org/projects/tor/ticket/21952) and finally landed in v9.5.

 ![.onion button](20200603/onion-location.png)